-- all normal communications resume - a warning letter is sent outlining what may happen should there be any further unreasonable behaviours experienced in line with Appendix 1 - restrictions remain in place or are extended further - 7.1.3 If after a warning letter has been received, there are further incidents of unreasonable behaviour, the school or Trust will put in place further restrictions to ensure the wellbeing of staff and students.
-This may be for a period of up to three months and will be reviewed by the Head of Governance or member of Senior Executive at the end of the three-month period, or earlier if agreed. - 7.1.4 If restrictions remain in place or are extended further for up to a period of three months, this will be reviewed by Head of Governance or member of the Senior Executive team at the end of the three-month period, or earlier if agreed. - 7.2 In addition to the above process, if any student or parent/carer of a child/ren being educated at one of our schools is found to be posting libellous or defamatory comments on social media or other public platforms they will be reported to the appropriate 'report abuse' section of the network site.
-All social network sites have clear rules about the content which can be posted on the site and they provide robust mechanisms to report contact or activity which breaches this.
-The parent/carer or student will be asked by the school or Trust to remove such comments/ material immediately.
-Libellous or defamatory comments will be reported to the police and any relevant safeguarding bodies.
-The school and/or Trust will also instigate legal action if appropriate.
+- all normal communications resume. - a warning letter is sent outlining what may happen should there be any further unreasonable behaviours experienced in line with Appendix 1 - restrictions remain in place or are extended further. - 7.1.3 If after a warning letter has been received, there are further incidents of unreasonable behaviour, the school or Trust will put in place further restrictions to ensure the wellbeing of staff and students.
+This may be for a period of up to three months and will be reviewed by the Executive Director of Communications, Operations and Growth or a member of the Senior Executive at the end of the three-month period, or earlier if agreed. - 7.1.4 If restrictions remain in place or are extended further for up to a period of three months, this will be reviewed by the Executive Director of Communications, Operations and Growth or a member of the Senior Executive team at the end of the three-month period, or earlier if agreed.

+- 7.2 In addition to the above process, if any student or parent/carer of a child/ren being educated at one of our schools is found to be posting libelous or defamatory comments on social media or other public platforms they will be reported to the appropriate 'report abuse' section of the network site.
+All social network sites have clear rules about the content which can be posted on the site, and they provide robust mechanisms to report contact or activity which breaches this.
+The school or Trust will ask the parent/carer or student to remove such comments/ material immediately.
+Libelous or defamatory comments will be reported to the police and any relevant safeguarding bodies.
+The school and/or Trust will also instigate legal action if appropriate. - 7.3 Where the behaviour is so extreme or it threatens the immediate safety and welfare of our staff or students, we will consider other options, for example reporting the matter to the police or taking legal action.
+In such cases, we may not give the person raising a concern or complaint prior warning of that action